littlebizzy/slickstack/docs/wordpress.md

 - the initial administrator email uses `SFTP_USER@SITE_DOMAIN_EXCLUDING_WWW`

 The WordPress administrator password can be changed later from WordPress without changing the server’s SFTP password.

+SlickStack does not create a mailbox for the generated administrator address or configure outgoing delivery.
+See [Email](email.md).

 A new development environment is also installed independently when `DEV_SITE="true"` and its database is empty.